nextbitlabs/onepunch/readme.md

 ### Create a project

 ```
-$ onepunch --init my-presentation
+$ onepunch init [-n directory-name]
 ```

-The command above creates the directory `my-presentation` with all the files needed to bootstrap the presentation.
+The command above creates the directory `directory-name` with all the files needed to bootstrap the presentation.
 The configuration file `onepunch.json` contains configuration parameters, for the moment only the presentation *width* and *height* (in pixels) are available.

 ### View the presentation

 Inside the project directory, run:

 ```
-$ onepunch --serve
+$ onepunch serve
 ```

 The command above starts a local server and opens the browser, use the arrow keys to see the next and previous slides.